8:00-8:05 Welcome and Opening Remarks

 C. Who Reads This Stuff Anyway?
 Why Preparing a Comprehensive Annual Financial Report is Important and How it Can Help Your Government

-Vicki L. Rios and Thomas F. Duensing, City of Glendale
+Vicki L. Rios, City of Glendale and Thomas F. Duensing, City of Tempe

 Explore what it takes to successfully compile a meaningful and award-winning Comprehensive Annual Financial Report (CAFR).
 Examine the perspectives of different types of users to understand what information is needed, how the information is used and how having the right information can help your government.